 Welcome to the training pathway leading to Fellowship of the Division of Rural Hospital Medicine (the Division).
-The Fellowship qualification (FDRHMNZ) is recognised by the New Zealand Medical Council (MCNZ) as the standard practitioners must attain to be recognised for the speciality of Rural Hospital Medicine (RHM).
+The Fellowship qualification (FDRHMNZ) is recognised by the Medical Council of New Zealand (MCNZ) as the standard practitioners must attain to be recognised for the speciality of rural hospital medicine.

-RHM is a broad, horizontal field of practice that intersects with many medical specialties, other health practitioners, and community services - in ways that make it a separate and unique specialty.
+Rural hospital medicine is a broad, horizontal field of practice that intersects with many medical specialties, other health practitioners, and community services - in ways that make it a separate and unique specialty.
 The scope includes a wide range of procedural skills at the secondary care level, including skills in managing complex cases with limited resources.
 It covers the entire spectrum of medical presentations.

-RHM is a relatively new and growing speciality, and it offers the Fellow a stimulating and rewarding career in the most beautiful parts of New Zealand.
+Rural hospital medicine is a relatively new and growing speciality, and it offers the Fellow a stimulating and rewarding career in the most beautiful parts of New Zealand.
 As a generalist with expanded capabilities, the Fellow plays a vital role in rural hospitals and rural communities.

-For a comprehensive definition of RHM see section 1 of the Division's Fellowship Pathway Regulations.
+For a comprehensive definition of rural hospital medicine see section 1 of the Division's Fellowship Pathway Regulations.